Too Many Network Cables? Here’s How to Find the Right One

 S/FTP

-S/FTP (Shielded Foiled Twisted Pair) features foil shielding around each twisted pair as well as an additional overall shield.
+S/FTP (Shielded Foiled Twisted Pair) cables feature individual shielding for each pair of wires as well as an overall shield.

-This design offers maximum protection against interference, making it ideal for high-speed applications in noisy environments like data centers.
+This design provides maximum protection against interference, making it ideal for high-speed data transmission in environments with significant electromagnetic noise, such as data centers.

 Bestseller